SEEDTIME ON THE CUMBERLAND is the Appalshop’s annual summer festival celebrating Appalachian people, music, arts, and culture.

 Address: Seedtime on the Cumberland ○ 91 Madison Ave., Whitesburg, KY 41858

-On this site, learn about Seedtime’s history, check out photos from past years, check out some information on some of our Seedtime artists, or check out the latest Seedtime news at our blogroll below.
+On this site, learn about Seedtime, read about its history, check out photos from past years, get information on artists who played last year, or check out the latest Seedtime news at our blogroll below.
+And do check back over the coming weeks as we announce the lineup for Seedtime 2014!
+We’ll seeya at Seedtime!

 Seedtime on the Cumberland is a festival known for its focus on traditional arts done in the old-time way.
 Artisans featured at the festival only make hand-made items and some of them even make their own tools!
 Seedtime is not only a place where musical traditions are passed from one generation to the next, but it is also a place where artists can begin to pass on their trade to the next generation.
 We are fortunate to have so many great artisans in this region and Seedtime will feature some of the finest around.